ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/sony-headphones-giveaway.markdown

 campaign-uuid: "c-1ff4aee6-2843-424f-aad9-d727689a1d02"
 type: "Preview"
 category: "Gifts"
-date: "2018-09-21T11:10:59.787Z"
+date: "2018-09-21T11:11:00.000Z"
 end-date: "2018-10-21T23:59:00.000Z"
 disable-form: false
 is_promoted: false
 has_entry_page: true
 title: "Win the brand new Sony Headphones!"
 competition-description: "<p>We have the pure sound for music lovers, YES! you have\
-  \ heard right: we are giving away the brand new Sony MDR-ZX110 Headphones to one\
+  \ heard it right: we are giving away the brand new Sony MDR-ZX110 Headphones to\
-  \ of our lucky readers to win! </p>\r\n<p>If this giveaway sounds as good as the\
+  \ one of our lucky readers to win! </p>\r\n<p>If this giveaway sounds as good as\
-  \ music you will be hearing through this headphones… click below for a chance to\
+  \ the music you will be hearing through this headphones… click below for a chance\
-  \ win!</p>"
+  \ to win!</p>"
 hero-header: "Win the brand new Sony Headphones!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-ed17ab03-7804-48cc-b63e-39abd2994ffd.jpg"